-Amazon Fire Tablet 7 vs Fire Tablet Kids Edition: Which should I buy?
+Amazon Fire Tablet 7 vs. Fire Tablet Kids Edition: Which should I buy?

 What's the difference?

-When you spend $50 on the standard Fire Tablet what you get is the 8GB model with special offers, meaning ads on the lockscreen.
+When you spend $50 on the standard Fire Tablet what you get is the 8GB model with special offers, meaning ads on the lock screen.
 And that's it.
 No case or added extras, just the basic tablet and a charger in a choice of your preferred color.

-When you buy the Kids Edition, it costs more at $100 but with that you get the 16GB tablet, also with a roughty toughty kid-proof case to keep it nice and safe during those inevitable falls.
+When you buy the Kids Edition, it costs more at $100, but with that you get the 16GB tablet, also with a roughty-toughty kid-proof case to keep it nice and safe during those inevitable falls.
 Amazon also throws in a "no questions asked" two-year warranty, so if the worst does happen, you just send it back and get a new one.
-The Kids Edition also comes with an included subscription to Amazon Kids Unlimited, its own service that makes managing what the kids can access a breeze.
-To use it on the regular model you have to pay extra.
+The Kids Edition also comes with unlimited, free access to 10,000 kid-friendly books, movies, TV shows, educational apps, and games with 1 year of Amazon FreeTime Unlimited included.

+For an additional $30, you can get the Fire 8 Kids Edition which comes with 32GB of internal storage and a better-looking display.

 Value added

-The biggest thing to consider when thinking about getting the Kids Edition is the value added inclusions Amazon gives you.
-The case itself retails for $25 if you buy it separately, the 16GB tablet costs $70 and then there's the Kids Unlimited subscription on top.
+The biggest thing to consider when thinking about getting the Kids Edition is the value-added inclusions Amazon gives you.
+The case itself retails for around $25 if you buy it separately, the 16GB 7-inch tablet costs $70 and then there's the FreeTime Unlimited subscription on top.

-If you buy the basic $50 Fire Tablet you'll have pay extra for each of these, and you won't get a two-year warranty, either.
+If you buy the basic $50 Fire Tablet you'll have to pay extra for each of these, and you won't get a two-year warranty, either.
+Likewise, if you get the basic Fire 8 which starts at $80.
+You get the same value-add for less than the cost of buying everything separately.

 Different cases

 You don't just have to get Amazon's case to protect a Fire Tablet from the kids.
-The Freetime is no doubts a tremendous case that's friendly to small hands while still allowing easy access to all the ports and buttons.
+The FreeTime is no doubt a tremendous case that's friendly to small hands while still allowing easy access to all the ports and buttons.

 There are a number of cases available at various prices though that will do just as good a job.
 So you can protect a Fire Tablet and give it to your little ones if it's not just for them.